 If you’re ready to take the leap and invest into a DTF system of your own, there are some things to consider.
 In order to achieve high-quality, consistent results, a tremendous amount of R&D is required.
 The videos posted online show DTF machines churning out transfers that are immediately ready to press onto apparel and products.
 What these videos don’t necessarily talk about are the hundreds of hours of testing that go into honing the settings on the printer, getting the powdered or printed adhesive just right, building a room that keeps the machine at the ideal temperature/humidity, and maintaining the machine and print heads.
 Investing in a DTF machine most likely means building a controlled environment for it and hiring multiple people to maintain and operate it.
 And lastly, not all DTF systems are equal.
 Even some of the most reputable DTF companies don’t have a solid system in place to service and fix the machines when they break down.
 This is getting better every day as dealers implement and train their techs, but it is something to keep in mind before making a purchase.

 The great thing about DTF is that you don’t have to have your own setup to reap the benefits of the technology.
 There are plenty of shops that have taken the time to build controlled rooms, hire operators, and optimize their processes and materials.
 You can order your DTF transfers from companies like this, and still get those 2,000 unique transfers we mentioned above.
 Going this route, there isn’t a lot you’d need to change about your own setup.
 Just like with traditional transfers, one of the most important aspects of customization is your heat press machine.
 You can order the best DTF or screen printed transfers in the world, but if you have uneven pressure or cold spots on your heat press, your final product will suffer.

 This is where Insta comes in!
-We provide the highest-quality heat presses on the market, so you get consistently phenomenal results.
+We provide the highest-quality heat presses on the market, and help you understand DTF heat press settings, so you get consistently phenomenal results.
 Contact us today to learn more.